Geetansh-Jangid/CS-Project/README.md

-# Image Generator and Tool Suite
+# Tool Suite made in Python

 This project provides a suite of tools that includes an **Image Generator**, **Chatbot**, **Unit Converter**, **Graph Plotter**, and other utilities, all accessible through a simple text-based dashboard.
 The Image Generator fetches and displays generated images based on user input, while providing options to download them.